microsoft/BotBuilder-V3/Connector/Tracking Bot State.md

 {% endhighlight %}

-With the C# nuget library the message has methods to make it easy to deal with setting and getting the object back as a typed value.
+Our C# nuget client library has extension methods for the Message class to make it easy to deal with setting and getting the object back as a typed value.

 {% highlight C#  %}

-    // Set BotUserData as a versioned record public static void SetBotUserData(this Message message, object data, string property)
+    // Set a property on the BotUserData public static void SetBotUserData(this Message message, object data, string property)

-    // Set BotConversationData as a versioned record public static void SetBotConversationData(this Message message, object data, string property)
+    // Set a property on the BotConversationData public static void SetBotConversationData(this Message message, object data, string property)

-    // Set BotPerUserInConversationData as a versioned record public static void SetBotPerUserInConversationData(this Message message, object data, string property)
+    // Set a property on the BotPerUserInConversationData public static void SetBotPerUserInConversationData(this Message message, object data, string property)

-    // Get BotUserData based on version
-    public static TypeT GetBotUserData<TypeT>(this Message message, string property)
+    // Get a property off of the BotUserData public static TypeT GetBotUserData<TypeT>(this Message message, string property)

-    // Get BotConversationData based on version
-    public static TypeT GetBotConversationData<TypeT>(this Message message, string property)
+    // Get a property off of the BotConversationData public static TypeT GetBotConversationData<TypeT>(this Message message, string property)

-    // Get BotPerUserInConversationData based on version
-    public static TypeT GetBotPerUserInConversationData<TypeT>(this Message message, string property)
+    // Get a property off of the BotPerUserInConversationData public static TypeT GetBotPerUserInConversationData<TypeT>(this Message message, string property)

 {% endhighlight %}